ibm-cloud-docs/vmwaresolutions/vcenter/vc_bom.md

 ### Notes
 {: #vc_bom-notes}

-* The **MaxVolumes** setting is required for the IBM Spectrum Protect&trade; Plus on {{site.data.keyword.cloud_notm}} service because the service might use more than the default number of NFS mounts on the ESXi server.
+* The **MaxVolumes** setting is required for the IBM Spectrum Protect&trade; Plus service because the service might use more than the default number of NFS mounts on the ESXi server.
 * A value of **Not set** for a configuration setting indicates that the new setting is not automatically applied because it requires rebooting the ESXi servers, which might be disruptive.

   It is recommended that you change the **Not set** configuration settings to the new values for consistency across all instances and to allow adequate support for storage expansion.
 IBM plans to test only with these new settings for all {{site.data.keyword.vmwaresolutions_short}} V2.2 and later releases.